thepwrtank18/spdl/README.md

 ## Errors during use
 ### Episodes still weirdly labeled
-Press Ctrl+C to stop the program (if applicable), Delete all the bad files, then edit the batch.txt to remove the episodes you already downloaded.
+Press Ctrl+C to stop the program (if applicable), delete all the bad files, then edit the batch.txt to remove the episodes you already downloaded.
 Run it again.
 ### `ERROR: RTMP download detected but "rtmpdump" could not be run.
 Please install`
-(also known as `ERROR: rtmpdump exited with code 1`)

-This is a server issue.
-Press Ctrl+C to stop the program (if applicable), delete the weirdly labeled files, then retry again in 15 minutes.
+(also known as `ERROR: rtmpdump exited with code 1`) This is a server issue.
+Press Ctrl+C to stop the program (if applicable), delete the weirdly labeled files, edit the batch.txt to remove already downloaded episodes, then retry again in 15 minutes.
+### `ERROR: The files have different streams/codecs and cannot be concatenated.
+Either select different formats or --recode-video them to a common format`
+The files are corrupted.
+Press Ctrl+C to stop the program (if applicable), delete all the weirdly labeled files, then edit the batch.txt to remove already downloaded episodes.
+Run it again.

 ## What it can't do
 It **cannot** download: